nucleartide/Breadforge/.github/pull_request_template.md

 * [ ] **Debuggable**: Do you have debug views for the prefabs/systems that you are creating?
 * [ ] Update readme with new pull request.
 * [ ] **Playtesting**: If you have a design hypothesis that you'd like to test, try playtesting with friends, family, Twitter, or folks on Discord.
+* [ ] **Onboarding**: Consider how the player will learn what you implement in this pull request.
+What are the affordances and signifiers?
+What is the overall experience?

 ## Changelog